sumeru-26/P-Dilemma-Test-Env/README.md

 Majority - Defect if the opponent has defected more than they have cooperated.

-Majority 5 - Same Rules as Majority but only considers last 5 turns.
+Majority 5 - Same Rules as Majority but only considers the last 5 turns.

-Majority 11 - Same Rules as Majority but only considers last 11 turns.
+Majority 11 - Same Rules as Majority but only considers the last 11 turns.

 Mistrust - Defect on the first move.
 Use the opponent's previous move for the current move.